rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Enzymes/Enzymes.md

 | :--: | :--: |
 | Exergonic reaction | Endergonic reaction |

-To start any chemical reactions, sufficient activation energy must be supplied to the reactants.
+To start any chemical reactions, sufficient <span class="hi-blue">activation energy</span> must be supplied to the reactants.
 Enzymes provide a reaction pathway with lower activation energy in order to allow the reaction to occur and/or speed up the reaction.
 Note that the energy levels of both reactants and products are not changed by the action of enzymes.

 # Mechanism
 ![[enzymes_mechanism.webp|500]]